Are you looking for books about witches? Check out this book list with 10 wickedly witchy books for adults and young adults.

 Imagine a Cinderella story gone dark.
 Add in some Harry Potter elements such as a witch war and characters treated like servants when in reality, they are the most powerful beings alive.

 Transformed from animals into humans, Anouck and her friends work for a cruel mistress with other plans for their futures.
 When Mada Vittora is murdered, though, they are still not free.
 If no other powerful witch will cast their human spell, back to beasties they will go.
 Shepherd builds a socio-economic world rich with royalty, power, and corruption.
 The first in an upcoming series, the ending is anything but clean and settled.
-Read full review of Grim Lovelies.
+Read the full review of Grim Lovelies.

 7. A Great and Terrible Beauty by Libba Bray